A Spatio-Temporal Machine Learning Model for Mortgage Credit Risk: Default Probabilities and Loan Portfolios: Introduction

-In this article, we introduce a novel approach which combines tree-boosting with a latent spatio-temporal Gaussian process.
+In this article, we introduce a novel credit risk modeling approach which combines tree-boosting with a latent spatio-temporal Gaussian process.
 This allows for modeling non-linear and interaction effects of predictor variables as well as for accounting for spatio-temporal frailty correlation among loans which is not accounted for by the observable predictor variables.
 It is likely that not all relationships are linear, and more realistic non-linear models allow for gaining a better understanding of default mechanisms and for generating more accurate predictions.
-Furthermore, the space-time Gaussian process allows for generating spatially and temporally varying frailty default risk maps, which can provide valuable insights, while also improving overall prediction accuracy.
-We apply our proposed model to a large U.S. mortgage data set and compare it to a linear hazard, a linear spatial, and a linear spatio-temporal model regarding the accuracy of predictive default probabilities for individual loans and predictive loan portfolio loss distributions.
-We first observe that, compared to an independent linear hazard model, incorporating spatial frailty correlation improves the prediction accuracy of default probabilities.
-Additionally modeling space-time correlations further increases the prediction accuracy compared to a purely spatial linear model.
-Further, we find that the predictive default probabilities of our proposed spatio-temporal machine learning model are more accurate compared to the default probabilities of a linear spatio-temporal model.
-Concerning loan portfolios, we analyze the accuracy of predictive loan portfolio loss distributions using the continuous ranked probability score (CRPS) as well as the accuracy of 99\% upper quantiles using the corresponding quantile loss.
-We find that our proposed spatio-temporal frailty machine learning model results in more accurate predictive loan portfolio loss distributions compared to all linear models considered, i.e., a linear hazard model, a linear spatial model, and a linear spatio-temporal model.
-Interestingly, when considering predictive means and predictive upper quantiles of loan portfolio distributions in the years of the global financial crisis around the year 2009, our tree-boosted spatio-temporal frailty model predicts a higher and thus more realistic loss at the beginning of the crisis, and the loss then reverts faster to lower and more accurate levels after the crisis compared to the other models considered.
-We also investigate the reasons for the higher prediction accuracy of our proposed spatio-temporal machine learning model, and we find two main explanations.
-First, there is considerable spatio-temporal variation that is not captured by observable predictor variables.
-Second, we find that the tree-boosting part of the proposed model accounts for interactions and non-linear effects in the predictor variables that cannot be captured with a linear functional form.
+Furthermore, a space-time Gaussian process integrated in the model allows for accounting for frailty correlation and for generating spatially and temporally varying frailty default risk maps.
+Besides providing valuable insights on its own, this can improve the prediction accuracy of default probabilities and loan portfolio distributions.
+To the best of our knowledge, this is the first work combining space-time Gaussian processes with tree-boosting, also outside of the credit risk literature.